 The Timberland community, south of Cornell Rd. near the Barnes Rd. intersection, will be comprised of a neighborhood park, loop trail, boardwalk and splash pad.
-Construction is currently happening and the amenities are anticipated to open late spring 2014.
+Construction is currently happening and the amenities are anticipated to open summer 2015.

 Bethany Creek Falls: